-- If no drainage slot is present at the left-hand side (refer to Fig.6.) of the housing at all, then a slot will have to be created as clearance for the seal housing tube (Refer to Section 3.8 Reinstalling the Bearing Caps). - If drainage exists but is inadequate then a slot or hole should be cut into the housing on the lower side of the tube(s) to allow oil out of the axle tube area.
+- ☐ If no drainage slot is present at the upper left-hand side (refer to Fig.6.) of the housing at all, then a slot (not a hole) will have to be created here as clearance for the seal housing tube (Refer to Section 3.8 Reinstalling the Bearing Caps). - If drainage exists but is inadequate then slots or holes should be cut into the housing on the upper and lower side of the tubes where required. - NOTE : Figure 9. shows upper and lower drainage slots cut into a bearing seat which had no existing drainage at all before modification.